What is a Business Plan?

 - What is the salary group of people?

 - What is the living style of the population in a potential market?

-- Consider the size of the potential market: identify the size of the market which the business is willing to serve.
+Identify the size of the market which the business is willing to serve.
 Even if the business is serving product of necessity or the product that are very common such as bathing soap, start-up business just can’t put their feet & serve the entire world as their market, though can start with the minor sector of the market and gradually increase or expand the area of their markets.

-- Identify the company's initial needs: the initial needs of the business are decided first.
+The initial needs of the business are decided first.
 Whether an entrepreneur willing to start his start-up or purchasing the already running business, it is feasible to identify the initial needs.
 All the initial needs & source of acquiring the same shall be listed in the plan.
 Tangible requirements such as files, folder, computers, and intangible needs such as market research, potential customers, product design, etc.

-- Product sample: prepare the product sample that is willing to be sold in the potential market.
+Prepare the product sample that is willing to be sold in the potential market.
 Prepare the checklist for the sampling of products such as:

 - What quality is needed?

 - What material is required for the production?